-Other theoretical evaluations of EC{ground}/β^+ for ^{40}K exist in the literature (Figure 2).
-Pradler et al. (2013) and Mougeot (2018) report ratios of 150 and 212 ± 0.15 , respectively (uncertainties are reported where they have been estimated).
+Other theoretical evaluations of EC{ground}/β^+ for ${}^{40}K$ exist in the literature (Figure 2).
+Pradler et al. (2013) and Mougeot (2018) report ratios of 150 and 212 ± 0.15, respectively (uncertainties are reported where they have been estimated).
 These workers use broadly similar methods as us.
-Mougeot (2018) uses higher order corrections for both exchange and overlap and accounts for the dependence of λ{K} , that we set equal to 1 in Eq.9, on the energy of the decay.
+Mougeot (2018) uses higher order corrections for both exchange and overlap and accounts for the dependence of λ_K , that we set equal to 1 in Eq.9, on the energy of the decay.
 Pradler et al. (2013) use the Fermi method and data from Bambynek et al. (1977) but only perform the calculation for K-shell electrons, resulting in a slightly different calculated value than we report.
-Notably, all estimated values are of the same order of magnitude, similar to the ratio 155 reported in Engelkemeir et al. (1962), and our calculated value of 164.
-Currently, the most commonly-used EC{ground}/β^+ value is calculated via the LogFT program, a program used in nuclear data evaluations (ENSDF Collaboration, LOGFT).
+Notably, all estimated values are of the same order of magnitude, similar to the ratio 155 reported in Engelkemier et al. (1962), and our calculated value of 164.
+Currently, the most commonly-used

+195 EC{ground}/β^+ value is calculated via the LogFT program, a program used in nuclear data evaluations (ENSDF Collaboration, LOGFT).
 However, the program is capable of only calculating first and second unique forbidden decay ratios, so the EC{ground}/β^+ value from LogFT of 200 ± 100 is an extrapolation, with the assumption that the increase in the ratio from second to third order is by the same factor as the increase from first to second order.
-Finally, Chen (2017) evaluates the ^{40}K decay data and reports a EC{ground}/β^+ value of 45.2 ± 1.4 without elaboration.
+Finally, Chen (2017) evaluates the 40K decay data and reports a EC{ground}/β^+ value of 45.2 ± 1.4 without elaboration.

-The variability between the modern estimates are driven primarily by choices when making the approximations necessary for these calculations to be tractable.
-Uncertainties on individual estimates which could be derived by propagating the uncertainties in the underlying experimental data are small and where uncertainties are estimated, are generally not explicated.
+The variability between the modern estimates are driven primarily by more-or-less arbitrary choices when making the approximations necessary for these calculations to be tractable.
+Uncertainties on individual estimates which could be derived by propagating the uncertainties in the underlying experimental data are small - e.g., the estimated uncertainty provided by Mougeot (2018) is only ~0.1% (2σ) and is unlikely to capture the true uncertainty to which this quantity is known.